kercre123/jank-escape-pod/README.md

 You will also need to change Vector's `/anki/data/assets/cozmo_resources/config/server_config.json` to the server you will be using

+If you want to edit the voice processor, it is all contained in `./chipper/pkg/voice_processors/noop/intent.go`

 ## Running

 To have Vector use the custom vector-cloud: stop the Anki robot processes, SCP the binary in, then restart the Anki robot processes.